Smart Cities

 Security Risks

 Connecting devices through a smart grid or through the Internet of Things brings serious security vulnerabilities for individuals and infrastructure.
-Connected networks have more points of vulnerability and are susceptible to hacking, and anything connected to the Internet can be susceptible to cyberattacks.
-As smart systems share more data, often private data about users (think about health records, for example), this raises risks that unauthorized actors can breach individual privacy.
-Public, open Wi-Fi is much less secure than private networks, so this convenience also comes with a cost.
-IoT has been widely criticized for its lack of security, in part because of its novelty and lack of regulation.
+Connected networks have more points of vulnerability and are susceptible to hacking and cyberattacks.
+As smart systems collect more personal data about users (like health records), there is an increased risk that unauthorized actors will gain access to this information.
+The convenience of public, open Wi-Fi also comes at a cost, as it is much less secure than private networks.
+The IoT has been widely criticized for its lack of security, in part because of its novelty and lack of regulation.
 Connected devices are generally manufactured to be inexpensive and accessible, without cybersecurity as the primary concern.

-The more closely infrastructure is linked, the faster and more sweeping an attack can be.
-Digitally-linked infrastructure like smart grids increases cybersecurity risks due to the increased number of operators and third parties connected to the grid, and this multiplies supply-chain risk-management considerations.
-According to Anjos Nijk, Director of the European Network for Cyber Security: “With the current speed of digitisation of the grid systems.. and the speed of connecting new systems and technologies to the grids, such as smart metering, electrical vehicle charging and IoT, grid systems become vulnerable and the ‘attack surface’ expands rapidly.”
-Damaging one part of a large interconnected system can lead to a cascade effect, infecting other systems as well.
-This can lead to a large-scale blackout, or the disabling of critical infrastructure like health or transportation systems.
+The more closely linked infrastructure is, the faster and more far-reaching an attack can be.
+Digitally linked infrastructure like smart grids increases cybersecurity risks due to the increased number of operators and third parties connected to the grid, and this multiplies supply-chain risk-management considerations.
+According to Anjos Nijk, director of the European Network for Cyber Security: “With the current speed of digitisation of the grid systems.. and the speed of connecting new systems and technologies to the grids, such as smart metering, electrical vehicle charging and IoT, grid systems become vulnerable and the ‘attack surface’ expands rapidly.”
+Damaging one part of a large, interconnected system can lead to a cascade effect on other systems, potentially resulting in large-scale blackouts or the disabling of critical health and transportation infrastructure.
 Energy grids can be brought down by hackers, as experienced in the December 2015 Ukraine power grid cyberattack.
-Smart city grids offer cyber threat actors an unprecedented attack surface.

 Back to top